Johnny Sexton

-Jonathan Jeremiah Sexton (born 11 July 1985) is an Irish rugby union player who plays as a fly-half for Leinster Rugby and Ireland, captaining both teams.
-He also represented the British & Irish Lions on their 2013 and 2017 tours, and has scored over 1,000 points in his international career, making him one of the highest points-scorers in rugby union history.
+Jonathan Jeremiah Sexton (born 11 July 1985) is an Irish former professional rugby union player who played as a fly-half and captained the Ireland national team from 2019 until 2023.
+He also played club rugby for Leinster and French side Racing 92.

+He also represented the British & Irish Lions on their 2013 and 2017 tours, and has scored over 1,100 points in his international career, making him one of the highest points-scorers in rugby union history.
+He has been described by players and coaches as the world's best fly-half during his career and as Ireland's best ever player.

 Sexton was the winner of World Rugby Player of the Year in 2018, having previously been a nominee for the award in 2014 and then again in 2022.
-He was the second Irish player in history to win the award, after inaugural winner Keith Wood, in 2001.
+He was the second Irish player in history to win the award, after the inaugural winner Keith Wood, in 2001.

-Sexton became the 106th player to captain Ireland when he led the team out at their 2019 Rugby World Cup 3rd Pool A group match at the Kobe Misaki Stadium in Japan on 3 October 2019.
-He was officially named captain for the 2020 Six Nations Championship, a role he retained through the 2023 tournament.
+Sexton became the 106th player to captain Ireland when he led the team out at their 2019 World Cup 3rd Pool A group match at the Kobe Misaki Stadium in Japan on 3 October 2019.
+He was officially named captain for the 2020 Six Nations, a role he retained through the 2023 World Cup.
+He is the all-time record points scorer for Ireland.

-Early years
+Early life

 Sexton was born in Rathgar, Dublin, but has family ties to North Kerry and West Clare; he is a nephew of former Garryowen, Munster and Ireland rugby player William Sexton.
-In his formative years, Sexton played mini rugby with Bective Rangers in Donnybrook, Dublin, the club of his father who is a long standing member.
+In his formative years, Sexton played mini rugby with Bective Rangers in Donnybrook, Dublin, the club of his father, who is a long-standing member.
 He attended St Mary's College, Dublin and scored a drop goal in the dying moments of the school's 2002 Leinster Senior Schools Cup final victory.
 His performances at St. Mary's led to Sexton being selected for Leinster.
-He made his debut against the Border Reivers in 2006.

-Sexton holds a Bachelor of Commerce degree (2012) from UCD, University College Dublin.